West-Tiwan/instaclone/readme.md

 - **Follow/Unfollow:** Users can follow and unfollow other users to stay updated on their posts.(not released yet)

-- **Likes and Comments:** Users can interact with posts by liking and commenting on them.(likes and comments are not working)
+- **Likes and Comments:** Users can interact with posts by liking and commenting on them.(likes are working but comments are not working)

 ## Installation